keshavramji/mellea/docs/tutorial.md

 ```bash
 uv run example_name.py --with mellea
 ```
+> NOTE: If running on an Intel mac, you may get errors related to torch/torchvision versions.
+Conda maintains updated versions of these packages.
+You will need to create a conda environment and run `conda install 'torchvision>=0.22.0'` (this should also install pytorch and torchvision-extra).
+Then, you should be able to run `uv pip install .`.
+To run the examples, you will need to use `python <filename>` inside the conda environment instead of `uv run --with mellea <filename>`.

 Once you have ollama installed and running, we can get started with our first generative piece of code: